 At this dizzying height, you get an incredible 360-degree view of Manhattan's impressive skyline from the suite's 25 feet (7.5 meters) high windows that surround the entire apartment and from the suite's four glass balconies.

-The 4,306 square feet (400 sqm) suite has its own spa and fitness room, library with piano, private elevator, an impressive walk-in closet, a zen garden with waterfalls, and a breakfast room.
+The 4,306 square feet (400 square meters) suite has its own spa and fitness room, library with piano, private elevator, an impressive walk-in closet, a zen garden with waterfalls, and a breakfast room.

-As a guest, you have a Rolls Royce with a private driver at your disposal, as well as a personal assistant who is on duty around the clock, and as many spa treatments as they may wish.
+As a guest, you have a Rolls Royce with a private driver at your disposal, a personal assistant on duty around the clock, and as many spa treatments as you wish.

 Rosewood Hong Kong is one of the latest luxury hotels to open its doors on Hong Kong's waterfronts.
-The building boasts 65 floors in a 931.8 ft (284 m) tall skyscraper.
+The hotel comprises 65 floors in the tall skyscraper of 931.8 feet (284 meters).

 It's located in an urban area in southern Kowloon called Tsim Sha Tsui, known for being the city's artistic and cultural center.